• Skip to primary navigation

 How to Cook Raw Chickpeas

-I cook chickpeas in my Instant Pot!
-I think it’s the easiest way, and they come out perfectly every time.
+I cook chickpeas in my Instant Pot because it’s the easiest way, and they come out perfectly every time.

 1. Soak raw chickpeas in water overnight to soften them.

-2. Drain and rinse the chickpeas, then add to the instant pot and cover with water.
+2. Drain and rinse the chickpeas, add to the instant pot, and cover with water.

-3. Cook on high pressure for 25 minutes, then quick release and rinse with cold water.
+3. Cook on high pressure for 25 minutes, then quickly release the steam and rinse with cold water.

 This method gives me super soft, buttery chickpeas, perfect for making creamy hummus.